hulksunil/PC-Remote/README.md

 # Server
+This is the PC application

-Done in Python (soon to switch to Golang for more efficient and faster processing of data)
+Done in Python with tkinter (high potential to switch to Golang for more efficient and faster processing of data)

-This is the pc application

-done in python tkinter